William Joseph Snelling

 William Joseph Snelling (December 26, 1804 – December 24, 1848) was an American adventurer, writer, poet, and journalist.
-His short stories about American Indian life were the first to attempt to accurately portray the Plains Indians and among the first attempts at realism by an American writer.
+His short stories about Native American life were the first to attempt to accurately portray the Native Americans living on the plains and are among the first attempts at realism by an American writer.
 Snelling's short story collections were among the earliest in the United States.

-Snelling was born and educated in Boston, Massachusetts.
-He moved to the American frontier in Minnesota and, from his late teens to his mid-20s, traded with the American Indians and explored the area.
-He lived with the Dakota Indians for a time and learned their language and customs.
-In 1828, Snelling returned to Boston and began a writing career.
-He wrote for New England periodicals and earned friends and enemies with his opinion pieces on American society.
-Over the next 20 years, he tackled subjects such as American writing, gambling, and prison conditions.
+He wrote for New England and New York City periodicals on subjects such as American writing, gambling, and prison conditions.

-Early life and career
+Early life

 William Joseph Snelling was born on December 26, 1804, in Boston, Massachusetts.
 His father, Josiah Snelling, was an officer in the army, and his mother was Elizabeth Bell.
 His mother died when he was six years old, and Snelling moved outside Boston to live with relatives and attend school.
 At age 14, Snelling entered West Point.

+Life on "the frontier"

-Two years later, Snelling left school and gradually moved west.
+Two years later, Snelling left West Point and gradually moved west.
 He lived with the Dakota tribe of American Indians for a winter.
-In 1821, Snelling reached his father's military post at Fort St. Anthony (later Fort Snelling) in Minnesota.
+In 1821, Snelling reached his father's military post at Fort St. Anthony (later Fort Snelling) at the confluence of the Mississippi and Minnesota rivers.
 William Joseph Snelling stayed there for five years, trading in furs and exploring the surroundings.
 During his time with the Dakota, he had learned their language and customs, and he worked as an interpreter between the Indian Agency and the Indians.
 For example, he helped negotiate the resolution of hostilities between the Dakota and the Chippewa and Winnebago tribes.

-In 1826, Snelling married Dionice Fournier, a Frenchwoman.
-She died a year later.
+On September 15, 1826, at Fort Crawford, Prairie du Chien, at the confluence of the Mississippi and Wisconsin rivers (now Crawford County, WI), William J. Snelling married Dionice Fournier.
+She was born in Villeret, Canton of Berne, Switzerland in 1810.
+In 1821 she immigrated to the Red River Colony/Selkirk settlement (in the portion of Rupertsland that would, in 1870, become Manitoba, Canada) with her widowed mother and three siblings.
+Dionice died in 1827 outside of Fort Crawford.
 Josiah Snelling died in 1828, and William Joseph Snelling moved on.

-Writing career